Skip to Main Content

 • which types of primary law apply to your topic, including federal and state statutes or regulations (see the Find Case Law from Statutes or Regulations page for more ideas)

+Natural language searching is similar to how one searches on search engines like Google: you enter a string of keywords and rely on the search engine's algorithm to predict the relationship between terms.
 While you may use natural language searching in any of the legal databases, searching by terms and connectors yields more specific results based on your terms' relationship with each other - such as if you'd like the terms to appear in the same sentence or paragraph.
-These operators differ slightly in each database, so see the subsequent boxes that will explain how to best conduct a search in each.

 Filter by Jurisdiction